open-feature/java-sdk-contrib/README.md

 This repo uses _Release Please_ to release packages.
 Release Please sets up a running PR that tracks all changes for the library components, and maintains the versions according to [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), generated when [PRs are merged](https://github.com/amannn/action-semantic-pull-request).
 When Release Please's running PR is merged, any changed artifacts are published.

+### Software Bill of Materials (SBOM)

+We publish SBOMs with all of our releases.
+You can find them in Maven Central alongside the artifacts.

 ## Contributing

 see: [CONTRIBUTING.md](./CONTRIBUTING.md)